hqwisen/imp-compilo/PLAN.md

 Where are the files, specifically the javadoc

+confusion between doc/actiontable and more/src/resource action table

 How to run the scanner

 How to run the parser - leftmost

 How to run the parser - derivation tree

+TEST THE PARSER!